 Rodier turned left onto Swanston Street where most of the shops were boarded up in anticipation of trouble.
 The city block was ablaze with new electric streetlights which not only illuminated the huge shop fronts of department stores touting “The Biggest Thing in Melbourne” and “Glass, China, Crockery, Fancy Goods”, but also highlighted the crowds at the Bourke Street intersection.

 The cable trams were backed up on Swanston Street and when Rodier passed by, he heard a yell: “Hey, there’s a copper on duty!”
 Then laughter and someone else called out, “Good onya mate.”

 The night-air clamoured with intensity as Rodier dodged the bike between people massing over the road.
-He dismounted and dropped it, just as a bottle smashed on the ground in front of him.
+He dismounted and dropped the bike, just as a bottle smashed on the ground in front of him.

 Twenty men rocked a tram car in its tracks, building momentum alarmingly.
 Rodier could see the drained faces of the conductor and gripman, still on the tram.
-The fare satchel hung over the conductor’s shoulder, he was trying to cover it with his coat and hold onto the standing pole as the tram tilted.
+The fare satchel hung over the conductor’s shoulder.
+He was trying to cover it with his coat and hold onto the standing pole at the same time.
+The tram tilted.